 What this clearly means for you:

 – Whether you live in France permanently or only come for holidays, you won’t have to worry anymore about using your phone – no more extra charges for either calling or using internet.
+Just protect your phone with products from EMF Assure and make the longest call.
 For example, if you are in France and want to call your family in England (or you are in England and want to keep up to date with the latest French gossips in your village), this will cost nothing more than a normal call within England.

 – You won’t need to have two SIM cards with two different operators anymore.
 One will be enough.